On Apr, 6 2020

 - Plagiarism checker and much more

-If you are willing to pay for a tool then this is, arguably, one of the best SEO tools on the market.
-When applying some of the software to your own ecommerce site you’ll be able to identify problem areas with your SEO as well as strategize a growth plan to help your business get that all-important first page ranking.
+If you are willing to pay for an e-commerce SEO tool then this is, arguably, one of the best SEO tools on the market.
+When applying some of the software to your own e-commerce site you’ll be able to identify problem areas with your SEO as well as strategize a growth plan to help your business get that all-important first-page ranking.

 5. Business Mentors